vtexdocs/dev-portal-content/docs/guides/Fulfillment/vtex-pick-and-pack/vtex-pick-and-pack-carriers-integration-protocol.md

 ## Create evidence

-Service that allows the carrier to add evidence like proof of delivery or pickup to the shipping service, photos, text, others
+Service that allows the carrier to add evidence like proof of delivery or pickup to the shipping service, photos, text, others.

 - **POST:** `/tracking/hook/evidences/{carrierId}/{serviceId}`
 - **Authentication:** [API_KEY_PUBLIC](/API%20Carriers%20integration%20protocol.md)